YANGZ001/BodyBuildingHub/README.md

 5. The server will run on [http://localhost:8000](http://localhost:8000).

-6. Run the API server
+6. Execute the api server

 `cd api`

+7. test 01

+8. ZY test 02